jkomoros/card-web/README.md

 ### Design

-The compendium-app reads from the URL and then calls navigate() based on it.
+The cards-web-app reads from the URL and then calls navigate() based on it.
 Navigate figures out which view needs to be ensured it is loaded, and then sets state.app.page to that viewer, state.app.location to the entire location, and state.app.pageExtra to the stuff after the first part of page, so e.g. '/c/this-stuff-is/included-in-page-extra'.

 That then causes card-view to be activated, with a different page-extra, which it then tells the store to show a specific card.
 It also checks to ensure that the URL showing is the actual card name; if not it silently updates it.